 Founder / Lead Consultant

-Steve Smith has worked in the outdoor industry for over twenty years, in the field, in the office, in the board room, and in national conference leadership roles, specializing in program quality, risk management, and staff training.
+Steve Smith has worked in the outdoor industry for over thirty years, in the field, in the office, in the board room, and in national conference leadership roles, specializing in program leadership, risk management, and staff training.

 His career has included leadership roles with national organizations including Outward Bound and The Student Conservation Association.
 Steve served as the Chair of the Wilderness Risk Management Conference (WRMC) for three years (2014 - 2016).
 He served two terms as a board member for the Northwest Outward Bound School, where he continues to serve on the school's Board of Directors Safety Committee.